Updated: Oct 24, 2022

 Take stock of what worked in your therapy content marketing

-This year of 2020 feels like a disaster because it was.
+This year of 2022 felt hard because it was.
 But not everything in your business bombed.
 If you’re still standing in December, seriously pat yourself on the back just for that accomplishment.
-All eyes were online this year, especially since March.
-Online shopping, social media use, online entertainment viewers and of course education and work all increased dramatically in April and haven’t decreased since.

 No doubt you turned to your online spaces to reach current and potential clients and patients as well.
 In a healthcare content marketing study released this week from True North Custom, 100 percent of those surveyed are using social media to generate brand awareness and consumer engagement.